 I am currently an Assistant Professor of Instruction in Spanish at Ohio University, where I teach courses in Spanish language and Hispanic literatures and cultures.
 My teaching and research interests lie at the intersection of 20th-century and contemporary Latin American literature and culture, political theory, environmental humanities, utopian studies, Indigenous studies, posthumanism, and new materialisms.

-My work has appeared in Chasqui, Universum, the Bulletin of Hispanic Studies, and other venues.
+My work has appeared in Chasqui, Bulletin of Hispanic Studies, Universum, and other venues.
 I co-edited a special issue for Universum on baroque imaginations and politics in contemporary literature and am currently co-editing a special issue for Mediations on literature and the common(s).
 I am also a member of the scientific committee of Pirandante.
-Revista de Lengua y Literatura Hispanoamericana.
+Revista de Lengua y Literatura Hispanoamericana and a member of the evaluation committee of [sic].
+Revista arbitrada de la Asociación de Profesores de Literatura del Uruguay.

 I hold a Ph.D. and an M.A. in Comparative Studies in Literature and Culture from the University of Southern California, a M.S. in Rhetoric, Theory, and Culture from Michigan Technological University, and a B.A. in Social Communication from the Universidad Católica del Uruguay.